 Construction for the Odessa Shannon MS LTL facility is scheduled to be completed in FY23.
 Maryvale LTL was completed in FY21.
 Construction is scheduled to begin in FY22 for Silver Spring International Middle School LTL facility, with completion in FY25.
 Construction is scheduled to begin in FY22 for Gaithersburg Elementary School #8 LTL facility, with completion in FY23.
-Construction is scheduled to begin in FY25.
-Construction is scheduled to begin in FY25.
-Construction is scheduled to begin in FY24.
+Construction is scheduled to begin in FY22 for Neelsville Middle School LTL facility, with completion in FY25.
+Construction is scheduled to begin in FY25 for an LTL and SBHC at South Lake Elementary School, with completion in FY24.
 The scope was increased to add funding for planning and construction for an LTL and SBHC at JoAnn Leleck Elementary School, with completion in FY26.
 Construction at Greencastle Elementary School is planned to begin in FY23 and conclude in FY25.